Global Assessment of Plaque Regression With a PCSK9 Antibody as Measured by Intravascular Ultrasound - GLAGOV

 - Major adverse cardiac events: 12.2% with evolocumab versus 15.3% with placebo

 Among patients with angiographic evidence of coronary artery disease and on chronic statin therapy, the PCSK9 inhibitor evolocumab resulted in a greater change in percent atheroma volume and a greater proportion of patients with plaque regression.
+Virtual histology was unable to provide incremental information on plaque composition.
 Although not powered for clinical outcomes, major adverse cardiac events were numerically reduced with evolocumab.
 Larger studies powered for clinical outcomes are warranted.

 Nicholls SJ, Puri R, Anderson T, et al. Effect of Evolocumab on Progression of Coronary Disease in Statin-Treated Patients: The GLAGOV Randomized Clinical Trial.
-JAMA 2016;Nov 15:[Epub ahead of print].
+JAMA 2016;316:2373-84.

 Presented by Dr. Steven E. Nissen at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 15, 2016.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

-Keywords: AHA Annual Scientific Sessions, Antibodies, Monoclonal, Cholesterol, Cholesterol, LDL, Coronary Angiography, Coronary Artery Disease, Disease Progression, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Ultrasonography
+Keywords: ESC Congress, ESC2017, AHA Annual Scientific Sessions, Antibodies, Monoclonal, Cholesterol, Cholesterol, LDL, Coronary Angiography, Coronary Artery Disease, Disease Progression, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Ultrasonography

 < Back to Listings